 The Cambridge research team first needed to create painful memories in lab mice to perform their experiments.
 And it did so using a classic behavioral science method.

-The researchers trained the mice to associate a click with a mild electric shock, to create a fearful memory, much like Pavlov did with dogs over a hundred years ago.
-They then reactivated these memories to the mice by letting them hear only the click sound.
+The researchers trained mice to associate a click with a mild electric shock to create a fear memory, a bit like Pavlov did with dogs more than a hundred years ago.
+They then reactivated these memories in the mice by playing only the click sound.
 Finally, immediately after this 'reminder' they gave the mice an injection of propranolol.
 And they failed.

-Like others who had tried to replicate the 2004 study, Pelton and his team found that shock memory hadn't been reduced at all.
-The mice continued to react fearfully to the clicking sound.
-Digging deeper, the team focused on the 'Shank' protein, which they say 'acts as a scaffold for the receptors that determine the strength of connections between neurons'.
-This protein, says Pelton, must be degraded if you want to modify or delete a memory to which it is attached.
+Like others who had tried to replicate the 2004 study, Pelton and his team found that shock memory had not been reduced at all.
+The mice continued to react with fear to the click sound.
+Digging deeper, the team focused on the “Shank” protein, which they say “acts as a scaffold for receptors that determine the strength of connections between neurons.”
+This protein, says Pelton, must be degraded if you want to modify or erase a memory to which it is connected.

-"We used the presence of the Shank protein to determine if the memories had become unstable in the first place," Pelton said, "and we found they weren't."
+“We used the presence of the Shank protein to determine whether the memories had become unstable in the first place,” Pelton said, “and we found that they had not.”

 The future of memories: "the infinite joy of the candid mind?"

-In the study's conclusions, Dr. Pelton talked about the excitement around this discovery, but preached caution regarding the long-term applicability of this research.
+In the study's conclusions, Dr. Pelton spoke of the excitement around this discovery, but preached caution regarding the long-term applicability of this research.

-These are really complex mechanisms and we must bear in mind that this is animal work; human brains are similar, but much more complex.
-We hope to reduce the unconscious impact of traumatic emotional memories, the kind of trauma that can ruin the lives of people with PTSD.
+These are really complex mechanisms and we have to keep in mind that this is animal work; Human brains are similar, but much more complex.
+We hope to reduce the unconscious impact of traumatic emotional memories, the type of trauma that can ruin the lives of people with PTSD.

 Amy Pelton